camillescott/pydoit-intermediate/index.rst

-pydoit for automation
+(py)doit for automation
 =====================

 an intermediate python workshop
 -------------------------------

--  Open science, reproducible science is good
--  We can help make our work reproducible by automating it
--  Automation can be tricky and time consuming, so we need tools to help make it easier
--  Pydoit!

-Our goal is to create a very basic publication workflow with pydoit.
-The final pipeline will download the data, create a graph, and compile the document with pandoc, providing a basic framework for publishing a reproducible paper.
+This workshop will teach students how to make use of `doit <http://pydoit.org/index.html>`__ for workflow automation.
+To accomplish this goal, students will be walked through the creation of a very basic publication pipeline, which will download data, create a graph, and compile the document into a PDF with `jinja2 <http://jinja.pocoo.org/docs/dev/>`__ and `pandoc <http://pandoc.org/index.html>`__.
+This means that in addition to data analysis workflows, students will have a good idea of how to get started with reproducible documents, improving their ability to practice open and reproducible research.

+For the practically minded, workflow automation can help:

+    - Save time rerunning analyses and adding replicates to computation studies.
+    - Save computational resources by only running analysis tasks when needed.
+    - Self-document your workflow for others.
+    - Reduce errors in your analyses by clearly defining *and* executing them step by step.
+    - Make you happier and more smug.

-    .. rubric:: Prerequisites
+Prerequisites
-       :name: prerequisites
-       :class: prereq
+*************

     -  Intermediate python knowledge.
-    -  Intermediate shell proficiency.
+    -  Beginner to intermediate shell proficiency.
     -  The ability to install python packages.
     -  Familiarity with your favorite text editor.
 The demo will be on vim, but use what you're comfortable with.

-    .. rubric:: Setup
+Setup
-       :name: setup
-       :class: prereq
+*****

     -  Make sure you have Python.
     -  Install the necessary python libraries.
 If you are using